What is an anonymous email address?

 Sometimes accounts are automatically marked for approval to prevent spammers from signing up.
 This is often the case when you sign up via Tor or a VPN, for example, because unfortunately spammers like to abuse Tor.
 In case your account gets marked for approval, you will be able to start using it within 48 hours after registration once it has been approved.
 Please simply wait the stated 48 hours as support cannot speed up this process.
 In case your account has not been approved after two days, you can get in touch with our support team and let them know the email address you registered.

 By default, Tutanota does not track its users or log IP addresses because we believe that everybody has a right to communicate anonymously with each other.

-Tutanota also strips IP addresses from emails sent and received to protect your right to privacy.
+Tutanota also strips IP addresses from anonymous emails sent and received to protect your right to privacy.
 In addition, Tutanota does not load images automatically when you click on an email.
-This makes sure that your IP address and other details about your online usage are not transmitted to the sender of this email.
+This makes sure that your IP address and other details about your online usage are not transmitted to the sender of this anonymous email.
 Only if you trust the sender, you should allow loading of external content such as images.

 Monero: Anonymous payment option planned

 We have recently added Monero support for donations, and we plan to also add Monero as a payment option.
 This will be a great step as it will allow users for the first time to pay for Tutanota anonymously, which is of crucial importance to journalists, whistleblowers and human rights activists who want to use the additional features they get with Tutanota's Premium and Pro plans.

 With the Monero donation wallet we are gaining experiences on how to handle payments with Monero and how to process these payments automatically.